Building Your First Waterfall & Frequency Plot

 - For the UHD: USRP Sink block, change the Input Type parameter to Complex int16, set the Stream Channels to [0] in square brackets (i.e. Tx CH A), set the Wire Format to Complex int16, set the CH0: Center Freq (Hz) parameter to 400M, and set the CH0: Gain Value to 15.

-- For the Ishort to Complex, this will have the same values as the Complex To Ishort in the signal generator sink block diagram above as well.
+For the IShort to Complex, this will have the same values as the Complex To IShort in the signal generator sink block diagram.

-The figure below shows how the waterfall and frequency plot sink block diagram should look on your screen.
+The figure below shows how the waterfall and frequency plot sink block flow chart should look on your screen.

 We also want to control the frequency and amplitude values of the waterfall & frequency plot, which can be accomplished using two QT GUI Range blocks.